In this article

 🧠 What is Google Tag Manager?

-Google Tag Manager (GTM) is a free tool that lets you add and manage all your marketing and analytics scripts — like Google Ads, Tiktok, etc. — without using code.
+Google Tag Manager (GTM) is a free tool that lets you add and manage all your marketing and analytics scripts — like Google Ads, TikTok, etc. — without using code.

 1. At the technical level